TeseoLou/codoku/README.md

 **Codoku** is a responsive, interactive Sudoku game application built to offer a dynamic and user-centric experience.
 Developed as part of Project Milestone 2 for the Code Institute's Full Stack Software Development programme, the project encourages logical thinking through engaging gameplay, where each move is driven by the user and validated through real-time interactivity.

 Branded with the tagline _“Built with Logic”_, **Codoku** provides users with the ability to select their preferred difficulty level, complete a timed puzzle, receive instant feedback on incorrect entries, and track progress toward solving the grid.
-The project serves as a practical demonstration of modern front-end development skills, showcasing interactive JavaScript functionality, structured layout through HTML and CSS, and a strong focus on accessibility and user experience design.
+The project serves as a practical demonstration of modern front-end development skills, showcasing interactive `JavaScript` functionality, structured layout through `HTML` and `CSS`, and a strong focus on accessibility and user experience design.

-👉 Visit the deployed site on GitHub Pages [**here**](https://teseolou.github.io/codoku/index.html).
+👉 Visit the deployed site on `GitHub` Pages [**here**](https://teseolou.github.io/codoku/index.html).

 👉 You can access the full **Codoku** Project Board [**here**](https://github.com/users/TeseoLou/projects/4).